Pass-Ingby/Hackintosh-EFI-Gigabyte-H410M-S2H-i5-10400-iGPU-UHD630-OpenCore-v067/README.md

+Tested with Big Sur but probably will work with Catalina as well.

 I am not a specialist and I spend a lot of time to make my system work.

 In my opinion, I assume that it is a very common low budget hardware combination.